m0shit/NSMBWR/README.md

 Open "music_randomizer.py".

-Change the path present on line 17 to wherever you /stream directory is located. (e.g /Sound/stream)
+Change the path present on line 17 to wherever your /stream directory is located. (e.g /Sound/stream)

 Open "randomizer.bat" and wait for it to finish.
 Do the same with "music_randomizer.bat"